Phylogenetic Ornstein-Uhlenbeck regression curves: Introduction

-The linear dependency of the optimal trait value $\theta_t$ on the predictor $x$ implies that $\theta_t$ is also a solution of an appropriate OU stochastic differential equation.
-Having described the trait value and its corresponding optimal as solutions of two appropriate OU SDEs, we establish the evolutionary regression curve between the predictor $x_t$ and the trait $y_t$ (see Theorem \ref{ThmOUevoreg}).
-The key step for finding the regression curve is Proposition \ref{reg trait on optimal} which demonstrates the regression estimates on trait values, $y_t$, given the optimal $\theta_t$.
-To estimate the regression parameters, generalized least squares estimates (GLS) \cite{NoDr} are used.
-The GLS estimates though depend on several parameters, e.g. the rate of adaptations and the variance of the trait values, which appear in the design and variance matrices of the regression.
-Overpassing this hurdle, we develop an algorithm different from \cite{HPO} which identifies the maximum likelihood estimators by using Powell's method \cite{Pow,WHT}.
-Briefly, Powell's method relies on derivative-free univariate line optimization techniques, making the computations feasible.
+Based on eqs. \eqref{OUevo1} and \eqref{sde optimum} and taking into account that the optimum $\theta_t$ is linearly dependent on the predictor $x_t$ \citep{Hansenetal08}, we establish an evolutionary regression curve between the predictor and the response $y_t$ (see Theorem \ref{ThmOUevoreg}).
+The key step for finding the regression curve is Lemma \ref{reg trait on optimal} which demonstrates the relationship between the trait values, $y_t$, and the optimal, $\theta_t$.
+To estimate the regression parameters, generalized least squares estimates (GLS) \citep{NormanSmith98} are employed.
+Towards this end, we develop an algorithm that identifies the maximum likelihood estimators using the Powell's method \citep{Pressetal07} which relies on derivative-free univariate line optimization techniques, making the computations feasible.
+To the best of our knowledge this blending of GLS and Powell's optimization technique and the corresponding computational scheme are novel in the framework of phylogenetic statistics.

-Our methodology is then applied to an ecological data set of the evolution of the woodcreepers (see Figure \ref{fig1}).
-As woodcreepers use their tail for body support, we study how the tip width (the width of the rachis at the base of the medial rectrix) would adapt to the base width (the width of the rachis at the tip of the rectrix).
-Given this data set, our model is compared with the recent regression methods established in \cite{HPO}.
+Our methodology is in turn applied to an ecological data set of the evolution of the woodcreepers (see Figure 2).
+Woodcreepers use their tail for supporting their body.
+Adopting the OUOU model, we examine how the tip width (the width of the rachis at the base of the medial rectrix) would adapt to the base width (the width of the rachis at the tip of the rectrix).
+The algorithmic implementation agrees with the overall pattern based on the OUBM model of \citet{Hansenetal08}, however, the OUOU model suggests a better fit for the woodcreepers data set.

 Our paper is organized in the following way.
-Section \ref{methods} describes the establishment of the OU regression curves.
-Section \ref{algorithm} provides an algorithmic implementation for estimating the various parameters of the regression curves of Section \ref{methods}, and Section \ref{data analysis} considers an ecological data set of woodcreepers as a showcase.
-Finally, Section \ref{conclusion} offers a discussion on the subject.
+Section \ref{methods} describes the establishment of the OUOU regression curves.
+Section \ref{algorithm} provides an algorithmic implementation for estimating the various parameters of the regression curves of Section \ref{methods} and Section \ref{data analysis} employs the algorithmic implementation of the OUOU model and applies it in an ecological data set of woodcreepers.
+Finally, Section \ref{conclusion} summarizes our findings and suggests future research directions on the topic.